JolianHabib/JolianHabib/README.md

 # Hi, I'm Jolian Habib

 Software Engineering student at Afeka College, specializing in Software and Information Technologies.
-I am passionate about building practical, clean, and user-focused software systems.
+I build practical, clean, and user-focused software systems with attention to backend logic, databases, full-stack development, and maintainable architecture.

 ---

 ## About Me

-I am a Software Engineering student with experience in academic and practical projects across backend, frontend, databases, and system design.
+I am a Software Engineering student with experience in academic and practical projects across backend development, frontend development, databases, and system design.

 I enjoy working on real-world applications, writing clean code, designing organized architectures, and improving my skills in backend development, full-stack systems, APIs, security, and deployment.